mpaperno/LGKeys-TouchPortal-Plugin/README.md

 Logitech Gaming Software (LGS) for each individual profile.
 The motivation is that I can never remember all the mappings, especially when frequently switching applications, and printed references are difficult to maintain.
-This solves the issue nicely, and in addition to my hardware key macros I can also have additional application-specific macros provided the regular _Touch Portal_ UI.
+This solves the issue nicely, and in addition to my hardware key macros I can also have additional application-specific macros provided by the regular _Touch Portal_ UI.

 ## Features